-Show and label the 42" Vertical Shape Traffic Railing on the Retaining Wall Control Drawings, and other sheets as required.
-Include cross references to Design Standards Index 422 and 6100 Series as appropriate.
+Show and label, by name or Index number, the 42" Vertical Shape Traffic Railing on the Retaining Wall Control Drawings, and other sheets as required.
+Include cross references to Design Standards Index 6100 Series as appropriate.

 All concrete and Bars 5S, 5T and 5X required to construct the traffic railing are included in the Estimated Traffic Railing Quantities.
 Do not include traffic railing concrete in the estimated concrete quantities, or Bars 5S, 5T and 5X in the reinforcing bar lists and estimated reinforcing steel quantities for supporting bridge decks, approach slabs or retaining walls.